 It is not a solecism to show a sexual act in a movie, but it does present a serious, technical, narrative problem for movie makers: After a spectacle of sexual congress has completely distracted an audience, the story will have stopped dead in its tracks.
 How to get a movie started again, after that?
 That is a trick that requires finesse—and a storyteller’s cunning, of which writer-director Claude Lelouch and screenwriter Pierre Uytterhoeven had an abundance.

 The trick is not in what immediately follows the scene but rather the rhythm which the screenplay had already established: A crisp, swift, intense rhythm—like a heartbeat—that prepares the audience to move forward from one scene to another like one wave succeeding another to the shore.

 This part of the story shows a level of detail and sensitivity which rarely occurs in cinema inside or outside the bedroom.

 Success and Influence

 I don’t think American cinema was ever the same after this movie was shown.
-It was a hit in art-house theaters in the USA; it took two Academy Awards: Best Foreign Language Film, and Best Writing, Story, and Screenplay Written Directly for the Screen; but what made it not only successful but vastly influential, was that the ABC Television network showed the movie in prime time, to an audience far larger than what it could have gained in theaters — embedding it — and its candid, casual use of intimacy — into popular taste.
+It was a hit in art-house theaters in the USA; it took two Academy Awards: Best Foreign Language Film, and Best Writing, Story, and Screenplay Written Directly for the Screen; but what made it not only successful but vastly influential, was that the ABC Television network showed the movie in prime time, to an audience far larger than what it could have gained in theaters—embedding it, and its candid, casual use of intimacy—into popular taste.

-And of course, there is that amazing, light, but elegant theme by composer Francis Lai!
+And: There is that amazing, light, but elegant theme by composer Francis Lai!
 It makes American pop movie scores seem turgid and overbearing.